sinesy/GitBookLegacy/EE2-How-to-install.md

 </init-param>
 ```

-Otherwise you can specify the files you want to be deleted after the update you can optionally include into your already existing web.xml file the following tag:
+Otherwise you can specify the files you want to be deleted after the update.
+You can optionally include into your already existing web.xml file the following tag:

 ```html
 <init-param>